 Amy engaged initially in the Mental Health Nurse Incentive Program (MHNIP) and transitioned into the MHICC program at the commencement of the Stepped Care Model.
-Amy was managed by her Mental Health Nurse in conjunction with her GP (on site) and clinical psychologist, combining medication, directed Cognitive Behavioural Theory and Trauma therapy with medication management, daily suicide prevention and substance dependence recovery.
+Amy's care was managed by a team that included: her Mental Health Nurse, her GP, and her clinical psychologist (all located on the one site).
+Treatment included a combination of medication, directed Cognitive Behavioural Theory and Trauma therapy with medication management, daily suicide prevention and substance dependence recovery.
 Over the past two years Amy made slow but significant progress and in the past 12 months this team has supported Amy with her goal of returning to work.

-At the start of this year, Amy decided to return to university to undertake a Master’s Degree, however due to more than four years of unemployment she faced significant challenges not only with respect to her mental and physical health but also in financing her studies and in the logistics of completing the rigorous application process among other things.
+At the start of this year, Amy decided to return to university to undertake a Master’s Degree, however due to more than four years of unemployment she faced significant challenges both in respect to her mental and physical health, in financing her studies and in the logistics of completing the rigorous application process among other things.

 Amy's Mental Health Nurse enrolled her in the NPS program as an avenue through which to overcome some of these hurdles.
 She initially enrolled in a public speaking course through Voices of the South Side to help regain confidence in a highly supported environment.
 (Voices of the South Side work specifically with people who are socially isolated to help them develop skills in public speaking, debate and discussion to encourage better engagement with their communities).